Make APIs for You and Me

 Have you ever wondered how this works?

-For decades, most computer software have been created and distributed with one type of user in mind: a human.
+For decades, most computer software has been created and distributed with one type of user in mind: a human.
 No matter what chain of events took place under the hood of that software, a human user was traditionally at the end of that chain.
 Because of this, the user was only able to access data through a user interface (UI).

 An API is equivalent to a user interface, except it’s designed for software instead of humans.
 This is why APIs are often described in the media as technology that allows applications to talk to one another.